franzmohr/hpconf/README.md

 Overview
 --------

-Provides a function for the calculation of confidence bands for the Hodrick-Prescott filter.
+Provides a function for the calculation of confidence bands for the Hodrick-Prescott (HP) filter as proposed in Giles (2013).
+Note that the construction of such confidence bands is only reasonable for stationary times series.

 Installation
 ------------